Disentangled Generative Models for Robust Prediction of System Dynamics: Related Work

-\textbf{Disentanglement in sequence modelling} While disentanglement techniques are mainly tested in a static setting, there is a growing interest in applying it to sequence dynamics.
-Using a bottleneck based on physical knowledge, \citet{Iten2018DiscoveringNetworks} learn an interpretable representation that requires conditioning the decoder on time, but it can return physically inconsistent predictions in OOD data \citep{Barber2021JointSystems}.
-Deep state-space models (SSMs) have also employed techniques for disentangling content from dynamics \citep{Fraccaro2017ALearning, Li2018DisentangledAutoencoder}, but, focus mostly on modelling variations in the content, failing to take dynamics into account.
-In hierarchical approaches \citep{Karl2017DeepData}, different layers of latent variables correspond to different timescales: for example, in speech analysis for separating voice characteristics and phoneme-level attributes \citep{Hsu2017UnsupervisedData}.
-In an approach similar to our work, \citet{Miladinovic2019DisentangledRepresentations} separate the dynamics from sequence-wide properties in dynamical systems like Lotka-Volterra, but do so in an unsupervised way which dismisses a wealth of cheap information and only assesses OOD generalization in a limited way.
+\textbf{Disentanglement in sequence modelling.} While disentanglement methods are often tested in a static (image) setting, there is a growing interest in applying disentanglement to sequence dynamics.
+Using a bottleneck corresponding to the degrees of freedom of the physical system, \citet{Iten2018DiscoveringNetworks} learn an interpretable representation using a VAE.
+However, their model gives physically inconsistent predictions in OOD data \citep{Barber2021JointSystems}.
+Disentangling content from dynamics has also been tried in deep state-space models (SSMs) \citep{Fraccaro2017ALearning, Li2018DisentangledAutoencoder}, but these methods focus mostly on modelling variations in the appearance of moving objects, failing to take dynamics into account.
+Unsupervised techniques have also been proposed.
+Assuming domain stationarity, \citet{Miladinovic2019DisentangledRepresentations} separate the dynamics from sequence-wide properties in dynamical systems like Lotka-Volterra but they do not fully evaluate the OOD performance of their model. \citet{yeo2021variational} suggest that learning hierarchy of semantic concepts leads to feature abstraction and enhanced disentanglement, while \cite{Li2023GenerativeDisentanglement} propose a model for time-series generation whose representation is disentangled by minimizing the pairwise total correlation between the latent variables.
+While unsupervised methods have their advantages, they also dismiss a wealth of information that can be cheaply collected from simulated data, a gap that our method tries to fill.

-\textbf{Feed-forward models for sequence modelling} Deep SSM models are difficult to train as they require non-trivial inference schemes and a careful design of the dynamic model \citep{Krishnan2015DeepFilters, Karl2017DeepData}.
-Feed-forward models, with necessary inductive biases, have been used for sequence modelling both in language \citep{Bai2018TrellisModeling} and also in dynamical systems \citep{Greydanus2019HamiltonianNetworks, Fotiadis2020ComparingPropagation}.
-Disentanglement has not been successfully addressed in these models; together with \citet{Barber2021JointSystems}, our work is an attempt in this direction.

-\textbf{Privileged information for domain adaptation.} Using privileged information during training has been shown to help with domain adaptation in computer vision tasks.
-For example, using segmentation masks of simulated urban scenery can improve semantic segmentation on the target domain \citep{lee2018spigan}.
-Similarly, clip art data can help with domain transfer in an action recognition task \citep{sarafianos2017adaptive}.